Foocett/CardsForHumanity/README.md

 ```
 ipconfig
 ```
+If you want to play with people on a non-local network, you need to set up port forwarding on your router, I won't elaborate on how you do that, but it's pretty simple so just google it

-Currently, this game doesn't have a proper form of player handling, as players cannot join or leave mid-game, just make sure all players are connected before the game is started The first player to join the lobby is the admin and has control over selected packs and starting the game
+Currently, this game doesn't have a proper form of player handling, as players cannot join or leave mid-game, just make sure all players are connected before the game is started The first player to join the lobby is the admin and has control over selected packs and starting the game Note that this 'admin' is different that the admin commands, which are protected by a password set by the server host in [config.json](config.json)

 # About
 In its current state, this game has seven unique packs to play with; here's a brief rundown of them all